-This guest blog post is by Ashly Howard.
+Guest blog post by Ashly Howard

 I have only been in Austin for about three years, but my experience in this city wouldn’t be so great without my first love: East “Dirty” 6th Street.
 I moved here from Oklahoma City, so this particular downtown lifestyle was a completely different atmosphere for me.
 East 6th quickly became part of my routine.